sonata-project/SonataAdminBundle/Resources/doc/reference/form_types.rst

         }
     }

+Note that the third parameter to ``FormMapper::add()`` is optional so there is no need to pass in an empty array, it is shown here just to demonstrate where the options go when you want to use them.

 Since the ``image1`` field refers to a related entity we do not need to specify any options.
-Sonata will calculate that the linked class is of type ``Image`` and, by default, retrieve a list of all existing Images to display as choices in the selector.
+Sonata will calculate that the linked admin class is of type ``Image`` and, by default, retrieve a list of all existing Images to display as choices in the selector.

-Note that the third parameter to ``FormMapper::add()`` is optional so there is no need to pass in an empty array, it is shown here just to demonstrate where the options go when you want to use them.

 .. tip::

-    You need to create ``ImageAdmin`` class in this case to use ``sonata_type_model`` type.
+    To create the linked ``ImageAdmin`` class in this case to use ``sonata_type_model`` type.
     :ref:`You can also use <form_types_fielddescription_options>` use the ``admin_code`` parameter.

 The available options are: